 This feature enables all USB ports/devices.
 The options are Disabled and Enabled.
-(If set to Enabled, EHCI Controller 1 and Controller 2 will appear.)
+(If this item is set to Enabled, EHCI Controller 1 and Controller 2 will appear.)

 EHCI Controller 1/EHCI Controller 2 (Available when All USB Devices is set to Enabled)